 Invest in an All-Access Pass

-You can find passes for Amsterdam trips that let you inside most of their historical tourist attractions, including museums and canal tours.
+You can find tourist passes for your Amsterdam vacation that let you inside most of the city’s historical tourist attractions, including museums and canal tours.
 Besides that, the passes include free public transportation if you’re going from one museum to another.

-The prices start from $60-$70 per day and go up as you increase the number of included attractions.
+The prices start from $60 to $70 per day and increase as you increase the number of included attractions.
 The best pass is the I Amsterdam City Card.

 Buy The Museum Card

-Not only can you visit any museum you like during your tour, but also get free repeat visits to your favorite museums.
+You can visit any museum you like during your tour and get free repeat visits to your favorite museums.
 The card costs only $70 and is a treat for history and art enthusiasts.

 Take Walking Tours

 Touring the city is perhaps the best activity to take up while staying in Amsterdam.
-Unfortunately, if you take the conventional bus or car tours, you’ll have to pay a lot.
+Unfortunately, you’ll have to pay a lot if you take the conventional bus or car tour.
 Also, a guide through the city will cost you extra.
 You can explore Dam Square, the Royal Palace of Amsterdam, art galleries, and open-air theatres from Amsterdam’s city center.

 Get a Nightlife Ticket

-To live the nightlife to the optimum level while touring Amsterdam, you should invest in the Nightlife ticket.
-The ticket is worth only $15-$20 and is valid for a week.
+Invest in a nightlife ticket to live Amsterdam nightlife to its optimum level.
+The ticket costs only $15-$20 and is valid for a week.

 It gives you unlimited access to over eight clubs across the city.
-Along with that, you get free welcome drinks at almost all clubs and free entry to Holland Casino.
-Similarly, you’ll get discounts on your Uber rides at night as well.
+You also get free welcome drinks at almost all clubs and free entry to Holland Casino.
+Similarly, you’ll also get discounts on your Uber rides at night.

-Many tourism sites offer expensive canal cruises if you wish to move through the city’s extensive canals.
-However, you can save up on the expenses by hiring your own boat through boat vendors across the city.
+Many tourism sites offer expensive canal cruises to explore the city’s extensive canals.
+However, you can save on expenses by hiring your boat through boat vendors across the city.
 This is a top recommendation if you are going on a romantic vacation in Amsterdam.

-Eateries can prove to be the most expensive places in your Amsterdam tour.
+Eateries can end up being the most expensive places on your Amsterdam tour.
 Go for cheap ones if you want to spend your cash carefully.
-Places such as Febo, Walk to Wok, and Maoz offer good food at low prices.
+Places like Febo, Walk to Wok, and Maoz offers cheap food.